-A. Effective on December 19, 2019, the parties agree that employees will no longer be eligible for step increases (which were 2.71% per step) but rather for merit increases as the step system was eliminated.
+A. Employees are eligible for merit increases.
 Every merit increase shall be four percent (4%) of the employee's existing base salary, except that when there is less than four percent (4%) to achieve the maximum of the salary range, it shall be to the maximum of the salary range in the employee's classification.
 The compensation of every person employed in a regular position shall be considered for increase upon their anniversary date as set forth below, unless otherwise provided.